 The safety and well-being of our students, faculty and staff is important to us.
 We continue to take steps to ensure that our campus community is informed with the latest information about the pandemic and how it affects Worcester State.

 Worcester State established a COVID-19 Response Team which met regularly to assess the risk level and to work through possible solutions.
 These included decisions related to screening, housing of students returning from study abroad activities, reconsideration of university-related travel, and as it transpired, with the elevated risk level, the cancellation of all in-person activities.
 Decisions were made on a case-by-case basis and in conjunction with the latest information on the spread of the COVID-19 virus.

-With the spring semester now completed, focus turns to a safe return to on-campus activities when appropriate.
+As the spring semester came to a close, focus turned to preparing for a safe return to on-campus activities when appropriate.
 The COVID-19 Response Team has evolved into a “Safe Return to Campus Team” with the mandate to assess what actions must be taken and what standards must be met to satisfy state and federal health requirements.

 Safe Return: The Plan for Returning to Campus

 Updated: August 11, 2020 12:00 p.m.

 The Safe Return to Campus Team is comprised of a number of working groups focusing on specific areas of the institution's operation.
 The team are led by the following members: